 We’ve worked a lot with the old Restatement rule, now on its way out, that a landowner is not liable for physical harm caused to others outside of the land by a natural condition of the land.
 That rule, when it was a rule, came with a proviso.
 If the person possessing the land was in an urban area, he or she was liable for physical harm resulting from failure to exercise reasonable care to prevent an unreasonable risk of harm arising from the condition of trees on the land near the highway.

 In today’s case, a tree in the lush tropical paradise fell onto a road and crushed a ’77 Mercedes – a pretty nice ride – leaving the plaintiff’s lawyer with a problem.
 The evidence showed the collapsed tree was rotten, all right, but that none of the decay was visible from the exterior.
 So arguing that the tree’s owner should have inspected the tree was a loser, because even if he had done so, the owner would not have seen the decay and recognized the danger.

 The plaintiff’s lawyer recognized that to win this one, he’d have to move the cheese on the defendant.
-So he quickly rolled out a second argument: Even if the common law (and more specifically here, the Restatement on Torts) did not imposes liability without fault (that is, strict liability), the court should impose it here simply as a matter of public policy.
-“Public policy” is a fancy way of saying something should or should not be done because, well, because it is just common sense.
+So he quickly rolled out a second argument: Even if the common law (and more specifically here, the Restatement on Torts) did not impose liability without fault (that is, strict liability), the court should impose it here simply as a matter of public policy.
+“Public policy” is a fancy way of saying something should or should not be done because… well, because it is just common sense.
 So, the argument went, it did not matter if tree owner Al Gerard followed the rules as they existed now, because the rules needed to be changed retroactively, all the way back to the day the tree fell.